cobaltpngsituation/cobaltpngsituation/README.md

 ###

-▸ C+H is always allowed, even if I'm sitting with friends, as long as 'c+h' is in my pony's name.
+▸ C+H is always allowed, as long as 'c+h' is in my name, and even if I'm with friends, I don't mind.

 ▸ Don't associate me with my friends, please.
 I'm myself, not them, and don't agree with or know everything my friends do or say.